-- Applications must be received by the Allied Health Office by January 31. - Diagnostic Medical Sonography Admission Committee conducts consultations. - Students are notified by mail of application/consultation results. - Accepted students begin spring semester. - General education prerequisites and related requirement courses must be completed before admission to the program.
+- Applications must be received by the Allied Health Office by January 31. - Diagnostic Medical Sonography Admission Committee conducts consultations. - Students are notified by mail of admission status. - Accepted students begin spring semester. - General education prerequisites and related requirement courses must be completed before admission to the program.

-Minimum grade in BIO 132 or BIO 253/254, HOC 130 and MOA 120: 3.0
+Minimum grade in BIO 132 or BIO 253/254: 2.5 Minimum grade in HOC 130 and MOA 120: 3.0